Doing Things Right at the First Time..In Software Engineering

 Trust and subsequently empowerment disappears.
 Since teams are unable to deliver, they never gain trust from the stakeholders.
 Hence, they are seen as people who let down the rest of the organization, creating more pressure.

 When teams fail to deliver, empowerment is replaced with micromanagement.
-Ultimately we end up an environment where people avoid making decisions, taking initiatives and crap tornado roams amongst the management layers.
+Ultimately we end up an environment where people avoid making decisions or taking initiatives.

 Becoming process-driven rather than value-driven

 It leans very heavily towards processes instead of value.
 This creates an adverse affect in software engineering output because the organization tends to become more process-driven than value-driven.